JellyRollJunior/chiikawa-news-network/README.md

 -   bugs

     -   client: useChat returns chat, uosers, isPublicChat (separate them so its easier to access)
+    -   client:
+        -   home: Please follow users to view posts for YOu (or something)
+        -   userProfile: User has not posted yet message

 -   client
-    -   client: extract modals to chatCntainer (chat has too much logic)
-    -   client: edit avatar/bio confirm toast

 -   server